By Greg Jensen

 The difference between expiration months shouldn’t bother you, because you will likely adjust the trade before either option expires.

 A standard options collar trade protects against sharp drops in the underlying equity in exchange for limited gains on the upside.
 But this dynamic collar trade can boost potential profits if you trade it actively and pick stocks with solid fundamentals.
-The position eliminates your fear of volatility and can change the way you trade.
+The position eliminates your fear of volatility and can change the way you trade your options.
 Over time, the dynamic collar can exploit market downturns and maximize profits as stocks rally.

 For more information on how to structure other trades like the collar trade and how to adjust losing trades into winning trades, visit www.optionsanimal.com.